mojo9492/hippo-web-app/README.md

    -  `DATABASE_URL` set to the postgres database url
    -  `POSTGRES_USER` set to the postgres user
    -  `POSTGRES_PASSWORD` set to the postgres password
+3. You will need to setup PKI for NGINX
+   - make sure you have openssl installed
+   - run `sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ./nginx/ssl/private/hippo-nginx-selfsigned.key -out ./nginx/ssl/certs/hippo-nginx-selfsigned.crt
+> Ensure this command is run at the project root level (where the .env file is) to ensure they are in the correct location Copy`
-3. Use the `run.sh` script to start the app
+1. Use the `run.sh` script to start the app
-4. Navigate to [http://localhost](http://localhost) to view
+2. Navigate to [http://localhost](http://localhost) to view

 > ports 3000 and 80 are used for API and NGINX